-I am an NRF rated researcher and a Professor in the Department of Commercial Law at the University of Cape Town (UCT).
+I am a Professor and the SARCHi Research Chair in Intellectual Property, Innovation and Development in the Department of Commercial Law at the University of Cape Town (UCT).
 I am also affiliated with the Intellectual Property Unit .
 I served as Head of the Department of Commercial Law from 2014 – 2016 and as Deputy Dean, Postgraduate Studies in 2017.
-I am affiliated with the University of Ottawa as an Associate Member, Centre for Law, Technology and Society.

 I hold a PhD in IP Law from the University of Cape Town, an LLM from the University of Cambridge and an LLB from the University of Zimbabwe.
 Before joining UCT in 2005, I lectured at the University of Limpopo (formerly University of the North) and the University of Zimbabwe.
 Prior to that, I practiced briefly as an attorney at Coghlan, Welsh & Guest.

 For more about my academic career, visit my UCT webpage and read this snapshot.
 At UCT, I currently teach Electronic Law and Intellectual Property (IP) Law at postgraduate level.
 I also supervise masters and PhD candidates, primarily in IP law, but also in other areas of commercial law.
 I am involved in research projects that focus on open development, access to knowledge and the promotion of a balanced approach to IP Law.
 I am an NRF rated researcher.

 Some of my teaching materials and conference presentations are available on slideshare.
 I also present a module on SMEs, Innovation and IP on the Masters Degree in Intellectual Property (MIP) jointly offered by the World Intellectual Property Organization (WIPO), the African Regional Intellectual Property Organization (ARIPO) and Africa University (AU).